meiyuan666/federated-continual-learning/README.md

 # Federated Continual Learning

-This repo is an implementation of Federated Continual Learning with Adaptive Parameter Communication ([paper](https://arxiv.org/abs/2003.03196)).
+This is an official implementation of Federated Continual Learning with Adaptive Parameter Communication ([paper](https://arxiv.org/abs/2003.03196)).
 We propose a novel federated continual learning framework, Federated continual learning with Adaptive Parameter Communication (Fed-APC), which additively decomposes the network weights into global shared parameters and sparse task-specific parameters to minimize interference between incompatible tasks, and also allows inter-client knowledge transfer by communicating the sparse task-specific parameters.

 ## Environmental Requirements
 ```bash